 Kanban for Task Management

 I use Kanban to manage tasks.
 It works perfectly, provided we don’t overdo it and start adding tasks like “call…”.
 My Kanban “tells me” what I need to do (in the scope of my projects) and at which stage of work I currently am.
 The idea is for the process to speak to us and inform us.
 Additionally, I also use different colored cards to code information.
 Each color represents a different type of activity placed on the Kanban board.
-Sometimes I use sketchnoting.
+Sometimes I use sketching.
 This technique makes a project more attractive to me.
 I arrange cards according to the “urgency” principle.
 I don’t use the “importance” principle because I don’t plan for unimportant tasks.

-Examples of Kanban in Daily Life
+Examples of Kanbanflow in Daily Life

 Simplifying Life through Visual Management